Free Walking Tour Berlin

 The Fall of the Wall: A Symbol of Unity

-The fall of the Berlin Wall marked a significant milestone in the reunification of Germany and signaled the end of the Cold War era.
-It inspired hope and ignited a wave of revolutionary movements across Eastern Europe, shaping the future of the continent.
+The collapse of the Berlin Wall symbolized self-unity of Germany and the East and also the end of Cold War in the world.
+This gave people hope and encouraged a number of revolutions in Eastern Europe leading to the future of the continent.

 In Conclusion